 Youku is often called the Youtube of China.
-Yes, as Youtube, it’s a video hosting service.
-In China, Youku is one of the most important online video and streaming service platform.
+Yes, like Youtube, it’s a video hosting service.
+In China, Youku is one of the most important online video and streaming service platforms.

 The unique point of Youku is that it offers long-form videos.

-Despite the emergence of short video and live-streaming platforms, longer videos are still preferred when users want to gain deeper knowledge, learn about a topic or watch news.
+Despite the emergence of short video and live-streaming platforms, longer videos are still preferred when users want to gain deeper knowledge, learn about a topic, or watch the news.

 Golden rules of doing social media marketing in China